 Enjoy this quick and easy steamed shrimp recipe using old bay seasoning and beer.
-It takes about 20 minutes from start to finish and is always a big hit.
+Perfect for parties on game day or with drinks by the pool.

 Growing up near the Inner Harbor in Baltimore, my husband knows what it takes to make great steamed shrimp.
 So when we go to the beach, he takes center stage, making lots of steamed shrimp for everyone to enjoy poolside, with a cocktail.

 The truth is that they are super easy to make.
-All he does is bring beer and old bay seasoning to a boil, in which he then steams the shrimp, for a few minutes, until they have a nice color.
+All he does is bring beer and old bay seasoning to a boil, in which he then steams the shrimp, for about 5 minutes, until they have a nice pink color.

-He does use a crab pot steamer, but any pot could do in a pinch.
+He does use a crab pot steamer, but any large pot would do in a pinch.

 - 3 pounds large fresh shrimp

 - Place beer and seasoning in the bottom of a steamer.

 - Add shrimp and steam for about 5 minutes or until the have a nice red color.

 - Cool and serve with cocktail sauce and lemon wedges.

 Amount Per Serving Calories 172 Total Fat 1g Saturated Fat 0g Trans Fat 0g Unsaturated Fat 0g Cholesterol 257mg Sodium 1627mg Carbohydrates 4g Fiber 0g Sugar 0g Protein 33g